ember-learn/ember-blog/source/2019-09-27-the-ember-times-issue-117.md

 [Adopted Ember Addons](https://github.com/adopted-ember-addons) has adopted [ember-sortable](https://github.com/adopted-ember-addons/ember-sortable), an addon which provides Sortable UI primitives for Ember.
 The addon was created by [Jamie White](https://github.com/jgwhite) over four years ago and he has been maintaining it all this time!
 The time has come however for the addon to get some new love ❤ under the Adopted Ember Addons umbrella.

-Adopted Ember Addons is a project with the goal of giving addons in the Ember Community a place to stay maintained when the original maintainer decides that they would like to pass on the mantle for the maintaining of the addon that they created.
+The goal of Adopted Ember Addons is to give Ember addons a place to stay maintained when the original maintainer decides that they would like to pass the mantle.
 The [program guidelines](https://github.com/adopted-ember-addons/program-guidelines) explain how the program works.

 Maintaining these addons takes work by real people.
 The program is always on the lookout for helpful people to contribute and help maintain these addons.
 Ember wouldn't be where it is today without the amazing addon ecosystem.
 If you would like to help out in maintaining these addons please come join us on [Discord in #adopted-ember-addons](https://discord.gg/emberjs) ❤